Weed in Isparta: Legal Status, Availability, and Risks

 - Turkey has started limited medical cannabis research, but it is not available to the public.

-How Common is Weed in Isparta?
+How Common is Weed ?

 Isparta is not a hotspot for drug use.
 Due to its strong law enforcement and conservative culture, finding weed in Isparta is extremely difficult.
 Unlike major cities such as Istanbul or Ankara, Isparta does not have an active underground drug scene.